top of page

 Euphaedra harpalyce

 preussi species group.
-There are three species within this group currently recorded at Semuliki: E. preussi, E. albofasciata and E. procera or subprocera.
+There are four species within this group currently recorded at Semuliki: E. preussi, E. albofasciata, E.vicina and E. procera or subprocera.
 The E. procera/subprocera specimen sampled at Semuliki has both procera and subprocera traits as described by Hecq (1997).
 Hecq (1997) also describes both 'species' as very difficult to differentiate and this was also verified by Gilles Faravel in discussions with respect to the descriptions of these two 'species'.
 In all probability both should be considered as one species but until a revision of the genus is undertaken they will be labelled here as procera/subprocera.
 As with the majority of Euphaedra species recorded within the park, they are uncommon,

 preussi.jpeg